 So, this is what you do when you share a new blog post you’ve written to Pinterest.
 You create a new pin for that piece of content and then you share that pin to Pinterest as a PIN.
 A new pin.

 Repinning is when you share that pin for that blog post AGAIN either to a new board or a different board.
 So it’s not a new piece of content, you’re just resharing it or repinning it.
-It can also mean when you’re sharing other people’s content to your profile.
+It can also mean when you’re sharing other people’s content on your profile.

 Frequently asked Questions about New Content, Repins and Pinning